dontloo/dontloo.github.io/_posts/blog/2017-8-23-cortana-skill.md

 7. Publish your Cortana skill.

 We'll walk through each step in details.

+**0. Set up your Cortana skills development environment.**
+The first thing to do is make sure you have access to all the resources listed in [this article](https://docs.microsoft.com/en-us/cortana/tutorials/setup-dev-env).
+Note that the Microsoft account (MSA) required for Cortana and LUIS registration can not be the `yourname@microsfot.com` account for Microsoft employees.

 **1. Build or reuse an existing bot using the latest BotBuilder SDK.**